ncgr/NIGMS-Sandbox-Pangenomics-Module/README.md

 <summary>Installing Software</summary>

-To install the software for this module in JupyterLab, open a Terminal (File -> New Launcher -> Terminal) and run the following commands:
+To install the software for this module in JupyterLab, open a Terminal ("File" -> "New Launcher" -> "Terminal") and run the following commands:
 ```bash
 cd ~
 git clone https://github.com/ncgr/NIGMS-Sandbox-Pangenomics-Module.git NIGMS-Sandbox-Pangenomics-Module
 bash -i ./NIGMS-Sandbox-Pangenomics-Module/scripts/0-setup.sh
 ```
-After the last command completes, close the terminal and restart the instance in the Vertex AI Workbench.
+After the last command completes, close the terminal and restart the VM instance in the Vertex AI Workbench.

 There should now be a new kernal in the JupyterLab launcher called "nigms-pangenomics".
 This is the kernel you should use with every notebook in the module.